 Edward Zwick 2006 movie Blood Diamond is a movie packed with action and emotion in equal parts.
+This movie shone light into the violence brought about by conflict diamonds.
 Solomon Vandy (Djimon Hounsou) is an abducted laborer who works in a mine where he discovers diamonds.
 Danny, played by Leonardo DiCaprio, learns of his discovery.
 He promises to take Solomon back to his family in exchange for the diamonds.

 Sam Mendes directs the movie Revolutionary Road in a suburban setting.
 An intense and thought-provoking film, the theme of dissatisfaction with life and a yearning for a change drive the life of April and Frank, portrayed by Kate Winslet and Leonardo Dicaprio, respectively.
 This movie is a precursor to the American Dream awakened by the nightmare.